astropy/astropy/docs/timeseries/index.rst

    plt.plot(ts_binned.time_bin_start.jd, ts_binned['sap_flux_norm'], 'r-', drawstyle='steps-post')
    plt.xlabel('Time (days)')
    plt.ylabel('Normalized flux')

-It looks like there might be a hint of a secondary transit!

 To learn more about the capabilities in the `astropy.timeseries` module, you can find links to the full documentation in the next section.